remy/nodemon/README.md

     nodemon app.coffee

-However, you'll have to run javascript version of CoffeeScript file if you want use `--debug` option because CoffeeScript doesn't support it.
+However, you'll have to run javascript version of CoffeeScript file if you want use `--debug` option.

     coffee -c *.coffee lib # compile all coffee files to js in current dir & lib dir nodemon --debug app.js

+I am planning to patch nodemon later to support CoffeeScript's `--nodejs` option so following command:

+    nodemon --debug app.coffee

+will translate to:

+    nodemon --nodejs "--debug" app.coffee